 Jung's Methods in Psychotherapy

-the individuation, an extensive process that leads to the realization of the psychic wholeness
+individuation process aiming at directing one to the realization of the psychic wholeness.

 Free Associations Test

-Up to a point, Jung's dream interpretation method follows the Freud's one including the free associations, subject level,
+Up to a point, Jung's dream interpretation method follows the Freud's one, including the free associations, subject level, retrospective approach

 Jung invited his patients to let all the things flow in their mind.

-the unconscious contents and the extension of conscious mind.
-Learn more.
+contents and the extension of conscious mind.
+Learn more